 - 1. Set homework in line with their subject specific requirements. - 2.
 Provide a clear stimulus for the homework. - 3.
 Give full and comprehensive instructions. - 4.
-Set deadlines for completed work and ensure that they are met. - 5.
-Provide help and support. - 6.
-Inform the Subject Leader, Learning Tutor and Head of Year, as appropriate, if problems arise. - 7.
+Record homework within Arbor so that it is clearly visible to students and parents via the Arbor app. - 5.
+Set deadlines for completed work and ensure that they are met. - 6.
+Provide help and support. - 7.
+Inform the Subject Leader, Learning Tutor and Head of Year, as appropriate, if problems arise. - 8.
 Issue rewards and/or consequences as appropriate.